jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 - one EntityManagerFactory bean for one persistence unit One persistence unit includes: data source, entity model classes, JPA properties, JPA vendor properties.

-- @Repository not only create a singleton bean, but create a Aspect
+- @Repository not only create a singleton bean, but create a Aspect.

-  AOP proxy addes a AfterThrowing advice (PersistenceExceptionTranslationPostProcessor bean) to pointcuts(repository bean methods ).
-The aspect catches checked persistence exceptions and re-throw them as one of Spring’s unchecked DataAccessException.
+  @Repository will create a AOP proxy for a repository singleton bean.
+The AOP proxy addes a AfterThrowing advice (PersistenceExceptionTranslationPostProcessor bean) to pointcuts(repository bean methods ).
+The AfterThrowing advice catches vendor specific persistence exceptions and re-throw them as oSpring’s unchecked persistence Exception.

 	<bean id="persistenceExceptionTranslationPostProcessor" class="org.springframework.dao.annotation.PersistenceExceptionTranslationPostProcessor"/>